 Identification, crystal chemistry, crystallography and occurrence of common minerals; optical theory and interaction of light with crystals; mineral and rock identification through use of transmitted polarized light; identification, formation, and occurrence of common rocks.
 3 hrs. lec., 3 hrs. lab.
 Offered fall of odd years.
 Prereq: C- or higher in 221.

 Inorganic chemistry of surface waters; equilibrium thermodynamics, solubility and stability relationships of silicates and calcium carbonates; kinetics, acid-base reactions, redox equilibria; contaminants transport in natural waters; surficial materials weathering.
 3 hrs. lec.
 Offered spring of odd years.
 Prereq: ESCI 221, CHEM 112; ENGL 110.

 Cloud types and physical characteristics; cloud formation processes; precipitation types and formation processes; vertical stability and its relation to types of cloud and precipitation formation; lightning and other forms of atmospheric electricity; atmospheric optical phenomena such as rainbows, halos, mirages, etc. 3 hrs. lec.
-Offered spring.
 Prereq: C- or higher in ESCI 241, or PHYS 231.
 Coreq or Prereq: MATH 211.

 Ageostrophic wind; quasi-geostrophic theory; theory and properties of atmospheric waves, including gravity waves, sound waves, internal waves, inertial-gravity waves; geostrophic adjustment; atmospheric instabilities, including inertial/slantwise instability, barotropic and baroclinic instability.
 3 hrs. lec.
 Offered in spring.
 Prereq: ESCI 342.